Baxter Building: Other versions

-1602
+Marvel 1602

 An unnamed manor house owned by a Lord Baxter from Earth-311 appears in the Marvel 1602 miniseries Marvel 1602: Fantastick Four.
 After renting it out from Lord Baxter, Sir Richard Reed equips it with an observatory and chemical laboratory.

 Old Man Quill

 The Baxter Building of Earth-21923 appears in Old Man Quill.
 This version was converted into a missile used to kill Loki, with its remnants being sought after by individuals from other galaxies.

 Spider-Verse

 The Baxter Building of Earth-802 appears in the Spider-Verse tie-in series Scarlet Spiders.
 This version serves as a base and clone production facility overseen by Jennix of the Inheritors, who also employs the Human Torch as head of security before Ben Reilly destroys the building.

 Ultimate Marvel

 A government organization from Earth-1610 called the Baxter Foundation appears in the Ultimate Marvel imprint.
 It is a US government think tank that offers exceptionally gifted children government positions in exchange for using their intelligence to serve their country.
 Additionally, their primary facility is overseen by General "Thunderbolt" Ross, with Willie Lumpkin serving as head of security, while an Oregon facility is referenced.